kubescape/kubescape/docs/cli-reference.md

 | `-v, --verbose` | Display all resources, not just failed ones | `false` |
 | `--view <type>` | View type: `security`, `control`, `resource` | `security` |

+### Framework-scoped exceptions

+Exceptions scoped to a framework apply only when that framework is selected and contains the matching control.
+For a failed control shared by NSA and MITRE, an NSA-only exception makes the NSA view passed with an exception, while the MITRE view and the aggregate result remain failed.
+The aggregate can still carry the `w/exceptions` substatus.
+Audit counts (`--audit-exceptions`) and `ExceptionMatched` events include only exceptions applicable to the selected frameworks; a partially excepted aggregate can still have a matched exception.

+Compatibility note: raw `results[].controls[].status` values in JSON and posture reports preserve the evaluation status, which can be failed even when a framework-scoped exception makes a single-framework scan pass.
+The same applies to raw results embedded in MCP `failedResources`.
+Consumers should use `summaryDetails` for effective statuses, or `cautils.ControlStatus` with the report summary when processing Go result objects.
+Reports written by older versions remain readable, but failures discarded by older serializers cannot be reconstructed.

+A `scan control` invocation has no framework context, so framework-scoped exceptions do not apply.
+Unscoped exceptions continue to apply.

 ### Webhook notifications

 Use `--notify` to send a compact summary after a posture scan.
 Official Slack and GovSlack incoming webhook URLs receive a Block Kit message, Microsoft Teams incoming webhooks (`*.webhook.office.com`, `outlook.office.com`, `outlook.office365.com`) receive an Adaptive Card, and every other URL receives the existing JSON `summaryDetails` object: